dcolucci/mondrians-nightmare/README.md

 ####Gameplay:
 * Your vessel starts / regenerates in a random position
 * You're safe from collisions for the first second after being regenerated -- then you're on your own!
-* You have 3 lives.
+* You have 3 lives

 Good luck.